2009 Guinean protests

-The 2009 Guinean protests were an opposition rally in Conakry, Guinea on Monday, 28 September 2009, with about 50,000 participants protesting against the junta government that came to power after the Guinean coup d'état of December 2008.
-The protest march was fueled by the indication of junta leader Captain Moussa Dadis Camara breaking his pledge to not run in the next presidential vote due in January 2010.
-The government had already banned any form of protests until 2 October, and when the demonstrators gathered in a large stadium, the security forces opened fire at them.
-At least 157 demonstrators were killed, 1,253 injured and 30, including Cellou Dalein Diallo, the leader of the opposition Union of Democratic Forces of Guinea (UDFG), were arrested and taken away in lorries.
+The 2009 Guinean protests were an opposition rally in Conakry, Guinea on 28 September 2009, with about 50,000 participants demonstrating against the junta government that came to power after the 2008 Guinean coup d'état in December.
+The protest march was fueled by the indication of junta leader Captain Moussa Dadis Camara that he would break his pledge to not run in the next presidential vote, due in January 2010.
+The government had already banned any form of protests until 2 October.
+When the demonstrators gathered in a large stadium, the security forces opened fire on them.
+At least 157 demonstrators were killed, 1,253 were injured, and 30—including Cellou Dalein Diallo, the leader of the opposition Union of Democratic Forces of Guinea (UDFG)—were arrested and taken away in lorries.

-On the same day in 2018 six human rights organizations demanded justice to be done for perpetrators.
+On the same day in 2018, six human rights organizations demanded justice for the perpetrators.
 The organizations were the Association of Victims, Parents and Friends of the 28 September Massacre (AVIPA), the Guinean Human Rights Organization (OGDH), the International Federation for Human Rights (FIDH), Amnesty International, and Human Rights Watch.

-Sidya Touré, former Prime Minister and now an opposition leader, was also injured in the shootings and spoke to the BBC secretly from a hospital's restroom.
+Sidya Touré, former Prime Minister and now an opposition leader, was also injured in the shootings and spoke to the BBC secretly from a hospital restroom.
 Opponents have accused the junta of limiting freedom of speech and violating human rights.
 Camara said that the troops responsible for the shooting spree were out of his control.

+On July 31, 2024, Moussa Dadis Camara was found guilty of "crimes against humanity" in connection with the 2009 massacres, and was sentenced to twenty years in prison.
+He was pardoned the following year by President Mamady Doumbouya.